cloud-gov/cg-site/_docs/compliance/logging-requirements.md

 parent: compliance
 layout: docs
 sidenav: true
-title: Logging Requirements
+title: M-21-31 compliance
 ---

-How our system meets logging requirements specified by [Executive Order M-21-31](https://www.whitehouse.gov/wp-content/uploads/2021/08/M-21-31-Improving-the-Federal-Governments-Investigative-and-Remediation-Capabilities-Related-to-Cybersecurity-Incidents.pdf).
+This document outlines how our platform enables cloud.gov customers to comply with logging requirements specified by [Executive Order M-21-31](https://www.whitehouse.gov/wp-content/uploads/2021/08/M-21-31-Improving-the-Federal-Governments-Investigative-and-Remediation-Capabilities-Related-to-Cybersecurity-Incidents.pdf).
+If you have any questions about this document, please contact support@cloud.gov.

-## EL1 Requirements
+## EL1 Compliance

 ### Basic Logging Categories